Synergistic Graph Fusion via Encoder Embedding: Real Data

 \subsection{Four-Graph Wikipedia Data}

-The Wikipedia dataset consists of four graphs we collected from Wikipedia articles \cite{GCCAJMVA,ManifoldPRL}.
-The datasets has a total of $n=1382$ Wikipedia articles based on a 2-neighborhood of the English article ``Algebraic Geometry" and the corresponding French articles.
-The hyperlinks in English and French form two separate graphs, while Latent Dirichlet Allocation and cosine distance are applied to the word-frequency to calculate two other distance matrices named English text and French text.
-The similarity matrices are then formed using $1-D$ entrywise.
+The Wikipedia dataset consists of four disparate graph representations we collected from Wikipedia articles \cite{GCCAJMVA,ManifoldPRL}.
+The dataset has a total of $n=1382$ Wikipedia articles based on a 2-neighborhood of the English article ``Algebraic Geometry" and the corresponding French articles.
+Latent Dirichlet Allocation is applied to the word-frequency of each article to calculate the English text feature and French text feature, from which we generate two graphs $\mathbf{A}_1$ and $\mathbf{A}_2$ via the cosine distance transformation.
+The hyperlink information in the English articles and the corresponding French articles yields $\mathbf{A}_3$ and $\mathbf{A}_4$.
 All articles are manually labeled into $K=5$ disjoint classes: category, people, locations, date, math.

-Table~\ref{table3} displays the classification errors using 5-nearest-neighbor on fusion encoder embedding for the Wikipedia dataset, which demonstrates the synergistic effect.
-The best error is obtained when all four graphs are utilized, which is slightly better than using only the two text graphs.
-This indicates that the hyperlink information does not add much signal over the text information in predicting the given labels.
-Additionally, comparing to the tables in the appendix, the fusion encoder embedding consistently outperforms the other methods in actual classification error and is the only method that exhibits the synergistic effect.
+Table~\ref{table3} displays the classification errors using 5-nearest-neighbor on graph fusion embedding for the Wikipedia dataset.
+For each individual graph, it is evident that the text graphs provide more information for predicting the class of the article, as expected.
+On the other hand, the hyperlink graph exhibits significantly higher classification errors, indicating less signals.
+Moreover, combining the text and hyperlink graphs results in slightly improved performance compared to using individual graph.
+The most favorable outcome is achieved when all four graphs are utilized, showcasing the synergistic effect.